tututou/ColonyCounter/Front-End/README.md

 # Installing Node and NPM

 Installing the front end is fairly simple, assuming you have Node.JS installed.
 If you don't, you can download an installer [here](https://nodejs.org/en/download/).
+If you're on linux, or use a package manager, read the instructions on how to install node with package managers [here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

 Once you have install Node.JS, you should have access to [node package manager (npm)](https://www.npmjs.com/).
 To verify, open the command line or terminal, type `npm`, and hit enter.
 You should see a help dialog.
 If the `npm` command is not recognized, you need to add it as a PATH variable.
 You can learn more about doing so [here](https://www.java.com/en/download/help/path.xml).